ecssiah/ecssiah.github.io/_posts/2018-05-29-deploying_to_heroku.markdown

 git push heroku master
 ```

-If this works without errors, then you will be able to see your application successfully deployed by viewing your Heroku account.
-If it doesn't work, then you can view the build logs on your Heroku account.
+If this works without errors, then you will be able to see your application successfully deployed by visiting the url it provides or viewing it from your Heroku account.
+If it doesn't work, then you can also view the build logs on your Heroku dashboard.
 They will give you hints as to what is missing.

 The last thing I'll mention is related to using OmniAuth in your application.
 You might remember that you needed to give your OmniAuth provider a client id and a client secret in order to authenticate users through their service.
 It is best practice to **not** push these credentials up to your application repository, because that would leave your application vulnerable.
-This means that Heroku will not immediately have access to this information, and that will prevent OmniAuth from working.
+This means that Heroku will not have access to this information, and that will prevent OmniAuth from working.

 The solution is simple.
-You can either add these environment variables directly with the [Heroku dashboard](https://devcenter.heroku.com/articles/config-vars) or you can use the command line.
+You can either add these environment variables directly with the [Heroku dashboard](https://devcenter.heroku.com/articles/config-vars), or you can use the command line.
 This is how you set them through the command line:

 ```
 heroku config:set KEY=VALUE